AWS Step Functions vs AWS Lambda

 - History of each execution.
 AWS Step Functions delivers real-time diagnostics and dashboards, integrates with Amazon CloudWatch and AWS CloudTrail, and logs every execution.

 - Visual monitoring.
-You can watch the steps execute visually and quickly verify that everything is operating as expected.
+You can watch the steps execute visually and quickly verify that everything operates as expected.
 The console clearly highlights errors, so you can identify root causes and troubleshoot issues.

 - High availability.
 AWS Step Functions has built-in fault tolerance and maintains service capacity across multiple Availability Zones in each region to protect apps against individual machine or data center failures.